 1970 – The first Chinese satellite, Dong Fang Hong I, was launched.

 1981 -The first IBM personal computer was completed.

 1982 – Jane Fonda’s first Workout video was released.

-1990 - STS-31 - The Hubble Space Telescope was launched from the Space
+1990 – STS-31 – The Space Shuttle Discovery launched the Hubble Space Telescope.